grap/openupgrade_wiki_backup/How-to-create-a-reference-database.md

 - Checkout a clean Odoo up-to-date base code
 - Make sure your addons_path only contains odoo repo, (if it contains OCA / custom repo) the modules will be installed.
 - Configure your instance without any non-Odoo addons paths.
-- OpenUpgrade Version 11.0 may require this patch: https://github.com/odoo/odoo/pull/28620
+- Odoo version 11.0 may require this patch: https://github.com/odoo/odoo/pull/28620

 ### Generate the database